redis/redis-doc/commands/bitop.md

 strings shorter than the longest string in the set are treated as if they were zero-padded up to the length of the longest string.

-The same holds true for non-existent keys, that are considered as a stream of zero bytes up to the length of the longest string.
+The same holds for non-existent keys, which are considered as a stream of zero bytes up to the length of the longest string.

 @return

 @integer-reply

-The size of the string stored in the destination key, that is equal to the size of the longest input string.
+The size of the string stored in the destination key is equal to the size of the longest input string.

 @examples